Senior Camping Pass for State Parks – Updated for 2026 for Every State

 Alabama

-Alabama state park annual passes are only good for day-use admission at the park they are purchased from.
-Rates for these passes vary by location and are lower for seniors.
+Alabama state park annual passes are only good for day-use admission at the park where they are purchased.
+A senior pass to any one of Alabama’s state parks costs $80 per year.

 Alabama also offers a 15% discount on camping fees for seniors.
 This discount is applied whether or not you own a camping pass.